mission-of-mercy/mission-of-mercy/README.md

 4. Run `bundle install` to install all of the project's dependencies
 5. Finally, run `rake setup` to create the required config files, create the database, and seed it with data

-Or, if you are really lazy, just copy and paste this into your terminal once you've got the project cloned to your computer
+To make things even easier, you can copy and paste this into your terminal once you've got the project cloned to your computer

 ```bash
 gem install bundler